happyherp/lazyset/README.md

 A Lazy Set and Map implemented in Haskell.

 Allows efficient, lazy lookups on sorted lists.
-The sort list may be of ininite size.
+The list may be of ininite size.

 The Source-List must
 + contain elements that implement *Ord*